Find Trade Colleges

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-There were about 308,500 jobs for Insurance Policy Processing Clerk in 2016 (in the United States).
+In 2016, there was an estimated number of 308,500 jobs in the United States for Insurance Policy Processing Clerk.
 New jobs are being produced at a rate of 11.1% which is above the national average.
 The Bureau of Labor Statistics predicts 34,100 new jobs for Insurance Policy Processing Clerk by 2026.
-There will be an estimated 35,600 positions for Insurance Policy Processing Clerk per year.
+The BLS estimates 35,600 yearly job openings in this field.

 undefined